Paraslaul/Titanic/README.md

 # Titanic:
 This is a Machine learning model based on Disaster.
-It apllies different Machine Learning Algorithms on Titanic dataset to predict the Survival Rate of different passengers on Titanic.
+It uses different Machine Learning Algorithms on Titanic dataset to predict the Survival Rate of different passengers on Titanic.

 # Requirements:
 - jupyter notebook